PPIs: Are the Long-Term Risks Worth It?

 - GERD is a chronic condition where the acidic contents of your stomach frequently come back up into your throat, causing a burning feeling.
 This can be very uncomfortable and, when left untreated, can lead to long-term damage to your throat.

 - Erosive Esophagitis is the severe form of GERD that results from long-term damage to your esophagus (your throat) from prolonged periods of too much acid.
-This can be painful only gets worse the longer it is left untreated.
+This can be painful and it only gets worse the longer it is left untreated.

 - Ulcers are another serious condition that PPIs are prescribed, often along with 2-3 antibiotics, to treat.
 Ulcers are sores in your digestive system that can be very painful and dangerous.
 They have a number of different possible causes, but the acidity of the acid in your stomach can burn those sores and stop them from healing, which can lead to further complications.